Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Items can be processed independently

-• Variable/unpredictable volume
+• Variable or unpredictable volume

 • No complex orchestration required